The bullwhip effect

 You can also create your own scenarios if you wish.

 • Shifts (weeks to play)

-• Time for each to decide the action to be taken by the bot when a learner does not respond
+• Time to decide the action make by the bot when a learner doesn't respond

 • Whether to show information from your string to the participant (visibility)